Committed to Strengthen Climate Resilience and the Transition Towards a Low-Carbon Future

 Starting from 2015, CDL has been incorporating Environmental, Social and Governance (ESG) performance into executives and senior management’s individual key performance indicators.
 The initiative was extended to all employees in 2016.
 Today, all CDL employees have incentivised performance indicators linked to sustainability performance as part of their annual performance assessment.
 With the implementation of Balanced Scorecard System for company-wide performance appraisal in 2017, annual targets for carbon emissions and energy use reduction are shared between the Sustainability and operational departments to cultivate a strong sense of co-ownership and cross-function collaboration in achieving CDL’s environmental targets.

-Carbon Emissions Reduction Performance
+Carbon Emissions Reduction Performance for 2019

 Our carbon performance is monitored against targets set under CDL Future Value 2030 sustainability blueprint and interim targets adopted for the year.
 In 2019, we achieved a reduction in carbon emissions intensity of 38% as compared to the baseline year of 2007, achieving our interim target.
 In recognition of CDL’s rigorous climate strategy and carbon management, we have achieved the 2019 CDP A List for corporate leadership in climate action.